 If you want to add a little bit more seasoning, you can use a blend of salt, black pepper, and garlic powder.

-If you like to add a bit more flavor with a kick, try using some of the best store-bought brisket rubs that are available online right now.
+If you like to add a bit more flavor with a kick, try using a beef rub to ramp things up a bit.